cdrhim/sushi-detector/README.md

 # Sushi Detector

-Object and segment detection with sushi using knowledge distillation and filter pruning.
+Object and segment detection with sushi-containing-images using knowledge distillation and filter pruning.

 <!-- Teacher-student network. -->